MicrosoftDocs/memdocs/sccm/sum/deploy-use/optimize-windows-10-update-delivery.md

 3. CBS then asks WUA to download the required ranges from one or more express .psf files.

 4. Delivery Optimization coordinates with Configuration Manager and downloads the ranges from a local distribution point or peers if available.
-If Delivery Optimization is disabled, the Background Intelligent Transfer Service (BITS) is used in the same manner.
-BITS coordinates with Configuration Manager peer cache sources.
+If Delivery Optimization is disabled, the Background Intelligent Transfer Service (BITS) is used in the same manner with Configuration Manager coordinating peer cache sources.
 Delivery Optimization or BITS passes the ranges to WUA, which makes them available to CBS to apply and install.

 #### Why are the express files (.psf) so large when stored on Configuration Manager peer sources in the ccmcache folder?